justinlevi/Deadwood/docs/task-update.md

 - Implemented automatic end-turn timer for AI players
 - Clear failsafe on turn completion or exit
 - What's next: monitor AI behavior under stress

+### [2025-06-29 17:23 UTC] Color code influence stars

+- Added `color` property to `Player` type and assigned colors on player creation
+- Updated LocationCard to style influence stars using each player's color
+- Adjusted unit and e2e tests for new property
+- What's next: ensure tests and build succeed